FurrukhJamal/ObjectDetectionTensorFlowJS/README.md

 A simple object detection camera using tensorflow js and coco-ssd model following a codelab on the official tensorflow JS tutorial page, then converted it to react

+clone the repo and npm install and you would be able to run it

 ## Available Scripts

 In the project directory, you can run: